Is your dog coughing or gagging?

 While it’s ultimately the physician’s job to determine the animal’s condition (and illness, if any), it is very helpful as a pet parent to provide as much info as possible during a trip to the vet.
 Therefore, experts encourage keeping a journal of a beloved dog or cat’s signs and symptoms – whether in a traditional notebook, on a desktop or tablet, or utilizing a smartphone app, documenting a pet’s health history helps owners remember the details, allowing them to maintain accurate records of their beloved fur baby.

 This is useful for many reasons – by keeping track of an animal’s overall condition throughout his lifespan, it not only provides crucial information that can be shared during a trip to the vet, but recording info – such as reactions to treatment, particularly if the pet is prescribed a prescription medication – can be referred to at a later date.
 Such proactive pet-parenting can help identify treatments or meds that may not have worked in the past, thus helping vets and owners identify the best course of therapy while avoiding potentially dangerous allergic reactions/side-effects.
+For such cases, CBD for dogs may be a helpful alternative.
 Another bonus: keeping a detailed health log for one’s pet is also valuable for owners who tend to get emotional or anxious (and sometimes forgetful) during trips to the vet.

 At the end of the day, the best thing to do if your dog is coughing and gagging is to seek treatment from a professional veterinarian.
 As always with a four-legged friend, it’s always better to be safe than sorry when it comes to their overall health.